cashubtc/nuts/bonded-pol-scripts.md

 The scripts are **not valid on Bitcoin today**.
 They combine draft opcodes with explicitly assumed operations that have no assigned consensus semantics.
 The pseudocode is intended to be compiled after equivalent covenant and arithmetic primitives are activated.

+The notation is a compiler-neutral typed stack-machine language modeled on Bitcoin Tapscript's Forth-like execution model.
+Named variables, structs, loops, functions, and `if` statements are specification macros.
+A compiler MUST lower them to bounded stack operations and statically unroll every loop; they are not proposed Bitcoin Script syntax.

 The construction uses:

 - BIP-443 `OP_CHECKCONTRACTVERIFY` (`OP_CCV`) for state-carrying P2TR outputs and amount preservation.